mvfast/druid/docs/content/operations/other-hadoop.md

 (3) Cd to 'druid_build' and create the build.sbt file with the content [here](./use_sbt_to_build_fat_jar.md)

-You can always add more building targets or remove the ones you don't need from build.sbt.
+You can always add more building targets or remove the ones you don't need.

 (4) In the same directory creat a new directory named 'project'.